 …Those of you who follow the adventures of Don and Wen in our series of books will be aware that one of their remits is to investigate the interface between the inner and the outer worlds.

-This is in keeping with the ontology of the Silent Eye and as a process is perhaps most accessible through the examination of different states of consciousness and how they in their turn impinge upon the numerous psychologies of the beholder.
+This is in keeping with the aims of the Silent Eye and as a process is perhaps most accessible through the examination of different states of consciousness and how they in their turn impinge upon the psychology of the beholder.

 To date then we have looked at a cross that is not a cross, a number of stones that appear to be bigger from farther away than they do when up close.
 An island that acts in the same way as the stones and an exceptionally large black monolith that, for the time being at least, appears to have disappeared off the face of the globe, not to mention a commemorative monument which turned out to be a four cornered Hunting Tower!

 Most of these strange anomalies occur in or around ancient sacred sites and our missing mound now appeared to be knocking loudly upon the metaphorical door of this ever expanding list.

 We could and perhaps should have dowsed for it, but we were rather time constricted and had a raft of Companions ‘champing at the bit’ to get their collective teeth into some serious landscape features.